Research Preview — APIs may change. GitHub

 Verifiable geocomputation

 Computation is only useful in adversarial contexts if you can trust the result.
 For most applications, that means running code on a server and trusting the operator.
 For applications where the spatial answer triggers real-world consequences that may carry an incentive to lie — a smart contract execution, a compliance determination, an autonomous agent decision — that trust model isn’t sufficient.
-Astral makes geocomputation verifiable through three approaches, at different stages of development: Trusted Execution Environments (v0 — shipped).
-Astral’s Compute engine runs inside a TEE (currently EigenCompute), which provides hardware-level isolation.
-The TEE guarantees that the attested code executed on the attested inputs, and that the signing key never left the enclave.
+Astral makes geocomputation verifiable through three approaches, at different stages of development: Trusted Execution Environments (v0).
+Astral’s Compute engine is designed to run inside a TEE, which provides hardware-level isolation.
+(It’s a self-contained Docker container and isn’t tied to a specific TEE provider; the current deployment target is EigenCompute.)
+Under attestation, the TEE guarantees that the attested code executed on the attested inputs, and that the signing key never left the enclave.
 This is the foundation of Astral Location Services, our hosted service.
+(Continuous attested operation is not yet funded — see the trust model for current status.)
 Zero-knowledge circuits (research).
 ZK proofs would allow verification of correct computation without any trusted hardware — a verifier could confirm the result was computed correctly without re-executing the computation or trusting a TEE manufacturer.
 This is an active research direction, not yet implemented.
 Smart contract verification (limited).
 Some spatial operations could theoretically run onchain, but gas costs and computational limitations make this impractical for most geospatial operations today.Next: Astral Location Services

 The hosted TEE service that runs verification and computation